NOC Best Practices: 10 Ways to Improve Your Operation in 2023

 1. Implement a Tiered Organization/Workflow

-Organizing your NOC activities and workflows based on your specific technologies and skill levels is one of the biggest hurdles to success.
+One of the biggest hurdles to success is organizing your NOC activities and workflows based on your specific technologies and skill levels.

-Once you’ve cleared this hurdle, however, you’ll almost certainly be able to handle events, service requests, and resolve incidents at the appropriate tier, and faster than before.
+Once you’ve cleared this hurdle, however, you’ll almost certainly be able to handle events and service requests and resolve incidents at the appropriate tier, and faster than before.
 Based on data collected across our NOCs, we found this structure can enable a NOC to resolve 65% to 75% of incidents at the Tier 1 level while reserving Tier 2 and 3 staff for more advanced issues.

 Classifying NOC activities is often the first step in implementing a tiered structure.
 Use the following model for developing your own classification system:

 Having such a structure for properly managing your workflow can prevent your NOC from being overwhelmed by the “wall of red” NOC teams strive to avoid at all costs.
-In most NOCs, issues should be prioritized and organized into a set of queues, so each of them can be handled by the appropriate group.
+In most NOCs, issues should be prioritized and organized into a set of queues, so the appropriate group can handle each of them.

 Download our white paper, "Top 10 Challenges to Running a Successful NOC," for a set of example workflow queues you can use to break up issues and assign them to groups based on skillset.